kovidgoyal/calibre/manual/conversion.rst

 edit dialog, near the bottom of the dialog is an option to remove stored conversion settings.

-When you Bulk convert a set of books, settings are taken in the following order (last one wins):
+When you bulk convert a set of books, settings are taken in the following order (last one wins):

     * From the defaults set in Preferences->Conversion